Data Center Site Selection Explained

 Here's some general advice that will help you evaluate a data center site in terms of expansion potential:

 A site with limited expansion potential can lead to operational bottlenecks, forcing the business to invest in costly upgrades or move to a new location.
-Both options are time-consuming and expensive, so most companies who choose a site with limited expansion potential often operate at a constrained capacity.
+Both options are time-consuming and expensive, so most companies that choose a site with limited expansion potential often operate at a constrained capacity.

 Choosing sites that can accommodate future expansion is especially vital for hyperscale data centers that plan to run tens of thousands of servers at one location.